mrrusof/mrrusof.github.io/_posts/2016-11-21-max-points-on-a-line.markdown

 "
 ---

-# Problem

 {{page.summary}}

-For example, for the following points, the maximum number of points over the same straight line is 4.
+For example, consider the following points.

 <img src="/assets/2016-11-21.example.png" style="width: 50%; display: block; margin-left: auto; margin-right: auto;" />

+The maximum number of points over the same straight line is 4.
+Those points are (1,1), (2,2), (3,3), and (4,4).

 **Input.**
 The first line consists of an integer, `n`, that indicates the number of points